syncfusion-content/angular-docs/angular/Dialog/how-to.md

 ---
 layout: post
-title: how-to
+title: How to section in Angular Dialog contral | Syncfusion
-description: How to
+description: Learn here all about how to section in Syncfusion Essential Angular Dialog control, its elements, and more.
 platform: Angular
 control: Angular- Dialog
 documentation: ug
 ---

-## How To?
+# How To with Angular Dialog

 ### Create Multiple Dialogs